 - Joey Pigza Loses Control — almost exactly replicates the pattern of Where the Wild Things Are.
 Joey takes a real voyage into the wildness of his father’s and his own hyperactive disorder, a voyage that ends when Joey decides he wants to return to the comfort of life with his mother.

-BOOKS WHICH REVERSE THE PATTERN
+BOOKS WHICH INVERT THE PATTERN

-Sometimes, instead of a child leaving home to confront danger, they describe a child’s bedroom or home invaded by something that clearly belongs elsewhere.
+Sometimes, instead of a child leaving home to confront danger, writers describe a child’s bedroom or home invaded by something that clearly belongs elsewhere.
 In most of these stories the child is happy to have the calm restored at the end.

 - Where The Wild Things Are — the forest clearly belongs elsewhere